Big California storm dumps snow, drenches parched regions

+Most western U.S. reservoirs that deliver water to states, cities, tribes, farmers and utilities rely on melted snow in the springtime.

-This week's storm is typical for this time of the year but notable because it’s the first big snow that is expected to significantly affect travel with ice and snow on the roads, strong winds and limited visibility, Wanless said.
+This week's storm is typical for this time of the year but notable because it’s the first big snow that is expected to significantly affect travel with ice and snow on the roads, strong winds and limited visibility, said National Weather Service meteorologist Anna Wanless in Sacramento.

-Drivers on some mountain passes on Sunday had to put chains on their tires and were warned of possible road closures in coming days.

-“Travel will be hazardous and is highly discouraged,” the weather service office in Sacramento said on Twitter.
-Heavy rain could cause minor flooding and rockslides, especially in areas that scarred by wildfires, forecasters said.
+“Most of California, if not all, will see some sort of rain and snow," she said.

-Gusts were so strong in and around San Francisco that state transportation officials issued a wind advisory for the Bay Bridge that connects the city with Oakland and warned drivers of campers and trailers to avoid the 4.5-mile (7.2-kilometer) span late Sunday.
+Meanwhile, gusts were so strong in and around San Francisco that state transportation officials issued a wind advisory for the Bay Bridge connecting the city to Oakland and warned drivers of campers and trailers to avoid the 4.5-mile (7.2-kilometer) span late Sunday.

+The welcome rain didn't stop Oakland resident and artist Zhenne Wood from walking her neighbor’s dog, a short-legged corgi.

+“I decided to stay home today and not go anywhere, which is nice," she said.
+"And I’m really happy for the rain.
+I think we needed it a lot.”

-South of the San Francisco Bay Area, a 40-mile (64-kilometer) stretch of the iconic Highway 1 in California's Big Sur area was closed as a precaution until Tuesday.
-The scenic coastal route frequently experiences damage during wet weather.
+The storm prompted officials to shut down a 40-mile (64-kilometer) stretch of the iconic Highway 1 in California's Big Sur area until Tuesday.
+The scenic coastal route south of the San Francisco Bay Area, frequently experiences damage during wet weather.

 The second storm predicted to hit California midweek shortly after the current storm moves on could deliver almost continuous snow in mountainous areas, said Edan Weishahn of the weather service in Reno, which monitors an area straddling the Nevada state line.